Autonomous-Finance/aos-packages/packages/subscribable/README.md

 )
 ```

+### Explicit vs. Fully Automated

+For the sake of computational efficiency, we opted **against fully automated subscriber notifications**.

+It would have been possible to design the package such that *any state change* results in a check for events and then proceeds to notify all subscribers.

+In contrast, `subscribable` gives you a framework to easily **configure** your custom event checks, in that you define

+1. what events are supported
+2. how the process state is checked to determine occurrence of a specific event

+after which **you decide** where in your process handlers you want to perform checks for any given event.

+With the existing event checks being configured beforehand, your decision is coded declaratively - you can either

+1. `.checkNotifyTopic(<some_topic>)` - this checks for `<some_topic>` as configured by you.
+If positive, subscribers are then notified.
+2. `.notifyTopic(<some_topic>)` - this notifies subscribers to `<some_topic>` without a check

+With this approach you have more control over the occurrence of computation related to event checks and notification sending.

+That being said, `subscribable` is designed to allow you to easily implement a **fully automated mechanism on top** of it, in your process which uses the package.

 ### No global state pollution

 Except for the `_G.Handlers.list`, the package affects nothing in the global space of your project.
 The state needed for subscribable capabilities is **encapsulated in the package module**.